 As much fun as it is to travel, getting from place to place can sometimes be a

-drag.
-A tiring or stressful journey could also set off your emotional eating
+drag when you're hungry.
+A tiring or stressful journey could set off emotional eating

 eat along the way.
 No time to prepare a meal or snack?
 No worries — stock

-up on South Beach Diet Meal, 100-Calorie Snack, or Protein Fit Cereal Bars to
+up on South Beach Diet Meal Bars, 100-Calorie Snack Bars, Good to Go Bars, and/or Protein Fit Cereal Bars to

 skip meals and snacks.